• Home

 mirror, paint mirror frame, paint frame with mirror in

 But wait!
 Shims and glue hold the mirror in place making it nearly impossible to remove.
 I’m not willing to take the risk of damaging the mirror or frame so I will work around it.
-I take this as a sign to leave well enough alone and find another way. not removable mirror, paint frame when mirror wont come one
+I take this as a sign to leave well enough alone and find another way.

 In this case, you will paint the mirror frame in place.
 Here is a video showing the process to remove the paint from the mirror with a flat razor.
 Click here to see the full makeover where this mirror is a part of a custom painted vanity: Painted & Decoupaged Vanity.